JGN1/ewd-api-labs-2023/README.md

 <br/>

 ### __General changes for Integration__
-Firstly I added a new file to api folder - `ewd-api-jn-2023.js`.
+Firstly I added a new file to ``src/api` folder - `ewd-api-jn-2023.js`.
 This file contains the endpoints of my API that the react app will interact with for authentication and review functionalities.
 I then needed to update the `vite.config.js` file to add proxy rules for the paths used by the API.
 The routes added can be seen below.

 ~~~JavaScript
 // https://vitejs.dev/config/